open-telemetry/opentelemetry-specification/specification/common/README.md

 - The attribute key MUST be a non-`null` and non-empty string.
   - Case sensitivity of keys is preserved.
 Keys that differ in casing are treated as distinct keys.
-- The attribute value is either:
+- The attribute value can be of `any` type, where any is defined as one of the following:
   - A primitive type: string, boolean, double precision floating point (IEEE 754-1985) or signed 64 bit integer.
+  - A homogeneous array of values of primitive type [before 1.29.0].
-  - An array of primitive type values.
-The array MUST be homogeneous, i.e., it MUST NOT contain values of different types.
+  - An array of `any` values [since 1.29.0].
+  - A key/value map, where key is string and value is `any` value [since 1.29.0].

+Complex attribute types (such as homogenous arrays, arrays of any, and maps) SHOULD be used sparingly, in situations where their use minimizes manipulation of the data’s original structure.

-For protocols that do not natively support non-string values, non-string values SHOULD be represented as JSON-encoded strings.
+When exporting to protocols that do not natively support a particular non-string value type the value should be converted to a string JSON-encoding of the value.

 For example, the expression `int64(100)` will be encoded as `100`, `float64(1.5)` will be encoded as `1.5`, and an empty array of any type will be encoded as `[]`.

 Attribute values expressing a numerical value of zero, an empty string, or an empty array are considered meaningful and MUST be stored and passed on to